UCLA-CS-131/handbook/playbooks/beginning.md

 # Beginning of Quarter

 This playbook runs through everything you need to do to set up the course infrastructure at the start of the quarter.
+It is a long document, **but the goal is not to read through all of this in one sitting - split it up and take breaks!**

 {: .important }